sharoncornelius/idpf-specification/idpf_specification.md

 Initialization includes Capability negotiation and virtchnl version negotiation.

-## Interrupt Initialization and Mailbox Initialization.
+## Interrupt Initialization and Mailbox Initialization

 At Initialization time, the SW sets up a mailbox queue pair by programming the mailbox queues registers such as Base Address, Length, Head and Tail pointers.
 Once these are programmed, the driver must enable the Mailbox queue as part of the length (xF_AxQLEN) registers.